adriaandotcom/laspalmas.adriaan.io/_posts/2016-07-15-3-projects-in-30-days.md

 featured_image: '/images/posts/3-projects-in-30-days/new-plan.jpg'
 ---

 Working 3 days so I could use the other 4 days to fill up with my own projects.
 I'm not doing that.
 And I'm going to change that now.
-While being on the beach yesterday I realized I didn't do my own projects anymore and kept postponing those.
-There are lots of reasons for it like working as a freelancer, going to the beach, sleeping untill 12:00, ….
+While being on the beach yesterday I realised I didn't do my own projects anymore and kept postponing those.
+There are lots of reasons for it like working as a freelancer, going to the beach, sleeping until 12:00, ….

 My [LinkedIn profile](https://linkedin.com/in/adriaanvanrossum) reads this: